odk-x/app-designer/README.md

 $ /Users/someuser/Desktop/android-sdk/platform-tools/adb --version
 ```
 This works because we're telling the computer exactly where the program **adb** exists.
 By putting the `platform-tools` directory on the system's *PATH* variable, we will be able to just type **adb** and have the system find it in the `/Users/someuser/Desktop/android-sdk/platform-tools/` directory.
-This process is more involved on Mac/Unix than on Windows.
+This process is more involved on Mac/Linux than on Windows.
 Use a text editor (not **Word**, but something like **TextEdit**), select the option to open a file, and browse to your home directory.
 You can find your home directory by typing:
 ```
 $ echo ~
 ```
 in a **terminal**. ('~' is a shortcut for the home directory.)
 Macs use a hidden file called `.zsh` in the home directory to set variables like *PATH*.
-Other Unix systems use files like `.bashrc`.
+Other Linux systems use files like `.bashrc`.
 You might have to check the specifics for your distribution to know which you should use.
 Open the appropriate file.
 If the file does not already exist, create a new file that will be saved with the appropriate name in your home directory.
 We want to add the location of the **adb** tool to your *PATH* while preserving the existing *PATH* information.
 Assuming that your **adb** program is in the `/Users/someuser/Desktop/android-sdk/platform-tools/` directory, you would add the following command to the end of the `.zshrc` file:
 ```
 $ export PATH=${PATH}:/Users/someuser/Desktop/android-sdk/platform-tools